B.S. Environmental Science

 Student conducting aquatic biology sample tests

-Environmental scientists are in demand!
-The U.S. Bureau of Labor Statistics reported 5% annual job market growth rate and predicts a 19% increase in demand for environmental scientists over the next 10 years, so you'll graduate ready to fulfill the demand in a wide range of areas and industries.
+The U.S. Bureau of Labor Statistics reported a 6% annual job market growth rate (twice as fast as the general 3% average), so you'll graduate ready to fulfill the demand in a wide range of areas and industries.

 • Federal, state, and local government